Pitzhanger Manor: Ealing War Memorial (1919)

 After the Armistice that marked the end of the First World War, it was decided that a memorial for the men of Ealing who had been killed in the war should be built.
 After much discussion, a location outside Pitzhanger Manor was finally chosen as the site.
 The memorial was to be in the form of a gateway with two walls, on each of which would be engraved the names of the dead.
 There would also be a tree-lined avenue from the road leading to the memorial.
 The memorial's designer was the architect Leonard Shuffrey, who lived in Ealing and whose son Gilbert is commemorated on the memorial.
 The pedestals came from Elm Grove, the former country residence of Spencer Perceval.
 On the Grade II gate is the following inscription:

 The memorial was subsequently enlarged to include the names of the local dead of the Second World War.

 In culture

 Art and artists

 Pitzhanger Manor was conceived as Sir John Soane’s country villa where 200 guests could be entertained.
-Soane’s guests included an array of prominent creative contemporaries; John Flaxman, Nancy Storace, Matthew “The Monk” were among the Regency luminaries he hosted.
+Soane’s guests included an array of prominent creative contemporaries; John Flaxman, Nancy Storace, Matthew Gregory Lewis were among the Regency luminaries he hosted.
 It is reported that a young J.M.W.
 Turner was among his guests, having fished with Soane in the Manor’s ponds, now in Walpole Park.

 The Soane family also acquired more contemporary artworks.
-Eliza Soane acquired William Hogarth's The Rakes Progress at a Christies' sales in 1802, which is thought to have been displayed in the Manor’s Small Drawing Room.
+Eliza Soane acquired William Hogarth's A Rake's Progress at a Christie's sales in 1802, which is thought to have been displayed in the Manor’s Small Drawing Room.
 Recently it was announced that the series of paintings would be exhibited again at Pitzhanger in March 2020, marking it as the third major exhibition, a year since the Gallery's 2019 reopening.